marten-seemann/base-drafts/draft-ietf-quic-transport.md

   client can receive packets that are addressed with the transport address that is claimed by the client (see {{address-validation}})

+The CRYPTO frame provides an offset and a length.
+QUIC functions as the record encryption layer for the cryptographic protocol.

-The initial cryptographic handshake message MUST be sent in a single packet.
+The initial CRYPTO frame MUST be sent in a single packet.
 Any second attempt that is triggered by address validation MUST also be sent within a single packet.
 This avoids having to reassemble a message from multiple packets.
 Reassembling messages requires that a server maintain state prior to establishing a connection, exposing the server to a denial of service risk.
+\[\[TODO: Reword this with retry proposal.]]

 The first client packet of the cryptographic handshake protocol MUST fit within a 1232 octet QUIC packet payload.
 This includes overheads that reduce the space available to the cryptographic handshake protocol.

+The CRYPTO frame can be sent in different packet number spaces.
+With each packet number space, the CRYPTO frame resets its offset to 0.

-Details of how TLS is integrated with QUIC is provided in more detail in
+Details of how TLS is integrated with QUIC is provided in {{QUIC-TLS}}.
-{{QUIC-TLS}}.

 ## Transport Parameters